khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/proposal.md

 -   **React Router** - A library and a dependency of React needed to route between pages and manage URL paths in the React-based web application.

+-   **JEST** - A JavaScript testing framework, that can be used in conjunction with React to possibly provide some unit testing for the project if time allows for it.

+-   **AwesomeIcons** - An online open-source icon library that allows user to place visually pleasing icons on their web application

+-   **Bootstrap** - A free and easy-to-use CSS framework that allows users to implement aesthetically pleasing components and elements in their web applications.

+-   **StackBlitz** - A online web IDE that allow users to develop, build, preview, and save web application with frameworks like React and Angular.
+The online web IDE allows for the installation of dependncies and libraries.

 ## APIs

 -   **[Colormind Color Palette Generator](http://colormind.io/api-access/)** - A color palette generator API of the Colormind web application.
 It will generate and return a 5-color color-palette.
 The data return will be a nested array of five elements, each element representing a color.
 Within each child element is an array of three numeric elements, each representing a color's R, G, and B values.